martian77/poetry-store-laravel/readme.md

 It is also designed to explore [Laravel](/readme-laravel.md).

 ## Versions
-Please note this is currently running Laravel 5.5.
+Please note this is currently running Laravel 5.8.

+## Local setup